 Premature Persimmon Tree Fruit Drop: Common Causes + Fixes

-During the transition from summer to fall, it is possible to observe your persimmon tree producing fruit that falls off prematurely, without reaching maturity.
+During the transition from summer to fall, it is not uncommon for persimmon trees to produce premature fruit that does not fully ripen and falls off.

 Don’t worry, there are simple fixes you can try to prevent this and increase your chances of a bountiful harvest!